TheTobster1232/codespace-desktop-debian1/README.md

 • PulseAudio (working audio)
 • Smooth video playback

+It is designed to be stable, fast, and easy to launch inside any Codespace.

 ## Start the Desktop

 Open a Codespace for this repository.

-In the terminal, run:
+In the terminal, make the start script executable:

-.devcontainer/start-desktop.sh
+chmod +x .devcontainer/start-desktop.sh

+Then start the desktop:

+./.devcontainer/start-desktop.sh

 Wait 5–10 seconds for the desktop to start.

 ## Open the Desktop (noVNC Viewer)

-1. Open the Ports tab.
+1. Open the Ports tab in Codespaces.
 2. Find port 6082.
 3. Click Open in Browser.
 4. Add /vnc.html to the end of the URL.

 Example:

 https://<codespace-name>-6082.app.github.dev/vnc.html

-The desktop loads immediately.
+The desktop will load immediately.
 No password is required.

 ## Using the Desktop